 5. The right finishes

 If your home is south-facing, it is essential to make sure light isn’t being blocked.
 If you plan to build a staircase, opt for one with open treads and balustrades and a skylight above.

-- Choose the right tiles and paint finishes can also be very efficient in helping the light to reflect and bounce around a room.
-For example, darker coloured walls will heat up quicker and create shadows throughout the home causing a closed in effect.
+- Choosing the right tiles and paint finishes can also be very efficient in helping the light to reflect and bounce around a room.
+For example, darker coloured walls will heat up quicker and create shadows throughout the home causing a closed-in effect.

 Interested in learning more about the green benefits of sustainable home design?
 Download our free Eco Essence Difference brochure for more details.

 Or, contact us today if you have any questions.